chronicqazxc/ios_thread/README.md

 There is my understanding of iOS multiple thread usage as well as tricks, each topics has brief explanation, reminder and snipped.
 Following table lists the each topics.

-The code was wrote in Swift 4.2
+The snipped was wrote in Swift 4.2 that can be execute in Playground.

 |Topc|Catalog|
 |--|--|